IDCHerzliya/personal-swarms/documentation/03_flywithloco.md

 ## Hardware and components Needed
 - You will need the [Loco Positioning Deck](https://www.bitcraze.io/products/loco-positioning-deck/) and the [Loco Positioning Node](https://www.bitcraze.io/products/loco-positioning-node/) to be able to proceed with this guide.
+-
+## Setting up the appropriate binaries and software
+- Download and install the Loco positioning configuring tool from this [link](https://github.com/bitcraze/lps-tools/releases).
+It is a .exe file and proceed and complete the installation.